 Dr. Aron: Surprisingly, no. Yes, I’ve had a couple of people that come and walk to talk about diversity issues in psychoanalytic thought, but the questions I typically get depend on where people are coming to and from and what their interests are.
 And this particular book covers such a wide terrain that people have come to it from very different kinds of perspectives.
 But I would say that I found that younger people and particularly diverse younger people, many, many young, people from diverse backgrounds in all kinds of different ways, have responded very positively to the book.

-Robert: Absolutely, and I loved that!
-I also appreciate and admire how over the course of your career and in this book you have worked hard expand the scope of psychoanalysis to include those on the social margins.
+Living in New York confronted me with the realities of income disparity and poverty and I am curious how you process this.
 As you describe in the book: there often does seem to be a split between the social and the psychic, such that the overarching destructive impacts of the U.S. socioeconomic system are not adequately incorporated into therapy.
 For example, a middle-class clinician coming to work in an inner-city community must inevitably attempt to confront the inescapable sense of deprivation that can come with trying to live and raise children on a poverty level income.

 Dr. Aron: I do think that there are several reasons as to why psychoanalysis has adopted such a cliched and privileged position in the imagination of American culture.
 I would emphasize that psychoanalysis was the establishment for many years in this country.
 Psychoanalysis was in power.
 After World War II, psychoanalysis really rose to the top of psychiatry and it was elitist.
 It was definitely elitist and it was not only elitist culturally but analysts purposely kept it elitist in order to charge higher fees, make more money, dominate the market.
 They dominated psychiatry departments.
 And when they do that, you pay a price for it.
 Once you’re thrown out of power, individuals who had not been included can become very happy with the fact that you’ve fallen from that kind of dominant position.